 If you have opted to embrace your brain tadpole in Baldur’s Gate 3 and experiment with some of the Illithid Powers that are available in the game, you may be wondering which ones you should use.
-You don’t want to eat those parasites for nothing, after all!
+We’re here to help you pick—you don’t want to eat those parasites for nothing, after all!

-Which Illithid Powers too choose in Baldur’s Gate 3
+Which Illithid Powers To Choose in Baldur’s Gate 3

 Illithid Powers unlock through a special menu that you get access to after receiving a visit from an odd NPC in a dream.
 If you have yet to unlock them and are simply researching your options, keep playing until you hit that point in the story.
 You should definitely consider whether Illithid Powers are something you wish to use or not quite carefully.